 Banks’ official websites and mobile apps are usually flooded with text information and are extremely hard to navigate.

 In contrast to them, fintech projects follow the cutting-edge trends in UI/UX and are aimed at engaging users.

-Along with the maximum focus on clients, FinTech companies seek optimal ways to address customers’ issues.
+Along with the maximum focus on clients, FinTech companies seek optimal ways to address customer issues.

 Intuitive and easy-to-use products are based on a combo of high technologies, advanced business models and a sophisticated approach.

-Clear and simple solutions attract more customers and increase the level of their satisfaction.
+Clear and simple solutions deployed in financial application development attract more customers and increase the level of their satisfaction.

 4. Lack of legislation

 Given that there are no strict laws and rules for fintech innovators to enter the industry, they tend to use an asset-light business model.